Happy Monday, everyone!

 11) Ploppypop - What’s next for Ploppypop?!
 Do you have any future features that you can share?

 As a next step I want to improve the replayability and the general flow of the game.
 When you start the game, it’s quite funny - you unlock new Ploppies, see their effects for the first time and try your best to survive as long as you can.
 So far so good, but the better you get, the higher scores you reach, and after a while some kind of routine comes in and so players are not so motivated to keep on playing.
 And when you lose, you have to start over from zero which can be quite frustrating.
 So one idea was to add some kind of leveling mechanism where you get experience points for each round, depending on your scoring, where you can then unlock new abilities at each level to beat the highscore more easily.
 But I am open for any kind of ideas - so if anyone has a good one, feel free to contact me anytime!

 12) What’s been the hardest part of being an indie dev?
 What the most fun part of being an indie dev?

 Time and marketing are definitely the hardest parts of being an indie dev, finding and spending so much time on something and seeing only few downloads can be a bit frustrating in the beginning, but seeing people playing your game, having fun with it and talking about it or even just seeing random people, you never heard about before, popping up in the highscore is such a great feeling which keeps me motivated continue working on it.
 If I ever see someone playing the game randomly somewhere on the streets or in the subway for example, I would be more than happy with what I achieved. 😄

-13) Is there anything else you’d like to tell the indie dev community about you? (there is probably more i could have poked at but I’m still learning over here 😇)
+13) Is there anything else you’d like to tell the indie dev community about you?

 I guess that’s the best place to make some self-advertising 😁 So I would highly appreciate ratings or eventually even reviews on the App Store!
 Furthermore feel free to like, share and follow Ploppypop on the following pages: